 - With the mixer on low speed gradually add the slices of butter, a few pieces at a time.
 Increase the mixer to medium speed and beat until the dry ingredients look crumbly and moistened by the butter.
 Scrape the bottom and sides of the bowl.

-- Add 1/2 of the egg mixture, beating at medium speed for 1 1/2 minutes, the batter will become thick and fluffy.
+- Add 1/2 of the egg mixture, beating at medium ( do not beat above medium ) for 1 1/2 minutes, the batter will become thick and fluffy.
 Scrape the sides and bottom of the bowl.
 Add the remaining egg mixture in 2 pourings, beating for 20 seconds after each addition.

 - Fold in the chocolate chips